 Click here for a full description of all the trails at Alta and other information about summers at Alta.

-And to read about another of my favorite hikes just outside Little Cottonwood Canyon – along the south Salt Lake Valley bench – check out my post on Hiking to the Bear Canyon Suspension Bridge.
+And to read about another of my favorite hikes just a little outside of Salt Lake’s canyons – along the south Salt Lake Valley bench – check out my post on Hiking to the Bear Canyon Suspension Bridge.

 Or for a taste of hiking in Southern Utah, check out my post on the Petrified Dunes and Lava Flow Trails in Snow Canyon.